ryanGill8120/energy-balance/README.md

 - Download IDE Eclipse that is right for you (https://www.eclipse.org/downloads/)
 - [Configure JAVAFX](#configureJAVAFX) - Install the Eclipse JavaFX plugin Version (1.2.0) - (https://download.eclipse.org/efxclipse/updates-released/)
 - [SceneBuilder](#sceneBuilder) - If Scenebuilder is not installed: Please install SceneBuider: Download the installer Version (2.0) (https://www.oracle.com/java/technologies/javafxscenebuilder-1x-archive-downloads.html)
+- temporary username and password: tom123/test
+- included UML diagram for the project

 ## Configure JAVAFX:
 1. create a new project on eclipse.